 Between 1976 and 1982, the City of Vancouver issued head leases on the South False Creek subject development lands to developers, which constructed multiple family housing on the land, registered strata subdivisions and sold the individual units on the marketplace.
-This led to 19 strata lots, and presumably 19 residences under Strata Plan VR552 registered in October 1976.
+This led to 56 strata lots, and presumably 56 residences under Strata Plan VR466 registered August 1977.
 Almost all of the units have since resold at least once.
 The land leases called for ongoing rental payments, which the owners of individual units paid on a monthly basis.
 The amount of the rental payments varied from unit to unit, and would reflect the unit entitlements and the total rent for the overall parcel.
 The City entered into similar agreements with several developers of strata projects on other False Creek sites.

 The leases provided for a fixed annual rental amount for the overall property, which adjust at specified dates during the life of the lease.
+Section 2.01 of the representative ground lease for VR466 provided a fixed rental for the first 15 years after substantial completion, with a prescribed increase for another 15 years.
+For each subsequent 10-year period, basic rent is to be market rent, as if the lands were unimproved, according to a process that entails appraisers and arbitrators.
 Rent is to reflect the use set out in the lease, being self-contained residential accommodation, according to Section 5.01 of the ground lease reviewed.
 For the subject projects, the first of the 10-year rent renewal periods where rents are to be set at market levels occurs in September 2006.